bphermansson/LD2420Demo/README.md

 This code are based on Esp.idf Matter libraries Sensors examples, whos Readme follows below.
 The aim of this project is to build a Matter-compatible precense detector.
 Matter-compatible makes it possible to add the sensor in Google Home and other such systems.

+For now the Matter code is not implemented, it just shows precense at the serial monitor.

 The radar device used is a LD2420, the CPU an Esp32S3, but others can be used- I code in VSCode with the ESP-IDF extension.
 ESP-IDF v 5.4.1 and Matter 1.4.